its-manny/HeadFirstDesignPatterns/README.md

 ### Template Method
 >Defines the skeleton of an algorithm in a method, deferring some steps in subclasses.
 Template Method lets subclasses
 >redefine certain steps of an algorithm without changing the algorithm's structure.
+### Iterator
+>Provides a way to access the elements of an aggregate object sequentially without exposing its underlying
+>representation.